nextauthjs/next-auth/docs/docs/getting-started/client.md

 }
 ```

-Read the tutorial [securing pages and API routes](/tutorials/securing-pages-and-api-routes) to know how to fetch the session in server side calls using `unstable_getServerSession()`.
+Read the tutorial [securing pages and API routes](/tutorials/securing-pages-and-api-routes) to know how to fetch the session in server side calls using `getServerSession()`.

 ---